mcds-cmu/11634/s25/syllabus/index.md

     Document a specific architecture (modules and data flow) to represent the cleaning pre-processing, model training, solution deployment, and solution evaluation phases for the proposed project.
 Provide a mapping from each use case in the requirements document to the workflows and modules that will support that use case.
 Identify which elements will be designed and coded by hand, implemented via existing frameworks / toolkits, or reused from existing solutions.
 Create a work breakdown structure to indicate what development activities will be undertaken and, at what times, by which team members.
 It should be clear from the plan how and when each element will be completed, how it will be evaluated, and how error analysis and refinement will be undertaken for each module, as well as the entire end-to-end solution.
 Teams are strongly encouraged to complete a preliminary end-to-end implementation of each workflow in the solution, along with a corresponding error analysis, before the end of the semester.
 Preliminary results by mid-semester will be expected for any team that wishes to publish results at the end of the Spring semester.

-- ### Midterm Presentation

-    Present the highlights of the vision, requirements, design, and plan, along with any preliminary results, in a recorded video.

-- ### Midterm Presentation Peer Review

-    Attend at least one peer team's midterm presentation video and submit a brief review of the team(s) 's presentation on Persuall.

 - ### Draft Report

     Document all of the updates made to the vision / requirements / design and plan documents, with a focus on any remaining issues to be addressed in the Fall semester.
 Be sure to revisit the work breakdown structure in order to provide the most realistic plan possible for the remaining work.
 Summarize all experimental results achieved so far (with appropriate calculations of statistical significance), along with a discussion of performance gains versus the prior state of the art, an analysis of known remaining error types, and suggestions for how to address known gaps in performance or specific error categories.

-- ### Draft Report Revision (Optional)

-    After reviewing feedback for the draft, you will have the opportunity to revise the draft and submission a revision of the draft for regrading.
-This is optional, but we encourage you to take advantage of this opportunity to learn from the feedback and produce a better version of the draft.

-    To be eligible for the revision draft submission, your initial draft report submission must receive at least a grade of 70%, AND your designated TA must recommend you.
-This means that the original draft you submit must be of substantial and authentic work and that the revised version would be a revised version of the draft report and not used as a time extension mechanism.

-    If you submit the revision, your grade for the draft report will be the grade of the revised draft.
-If you choose not to submit a revision, your grade will be the original grade of the first draft report submission.
-We strive to give you feedback as quickly as possible to give you sufficient time to review and revise the draft.

 - ### Spring Final Presentation